electronicsguy/MereScripts/Backup/README.md

 ```
 where <user> can be either 'home' or 'root' and
 <mode> can be 'dry-run' or 'actual'

 The default device and destination directories are picked up from the config file.

-All this can be set manually in the interactive mode.
+All this can be selected manually in the interactive mode.

-If Backpi runs with mode 'dry-run'. it gives a verbose output of everthing that would be done
+If Backpi runs in the 'dry-run' mode, it gives a verbose output of everthing that would be done
 (copies, deletions) without actually making any changes.
 This is great for testing.

-Note: the backup location must be mounted and writable (by default at: /media/root).
+N_o_t_e: the backup location must be mounted and writable (by default at: /media/root).
 If not, Backpi tries to auto-mount it, or else exits with an error.

 Backpi uses the standard Linux 'rsync' command, so only the required file modifications